 Fiscal Year 2018–2021 TIP

 The FY 2018-2021 TIP was adopted on March 2, 2017 and readopted on July 6, 2017.
-The TIP includes transportation projects programmed from Federal FY 2018 through FY 2021.
-The FY 2018-2021 TIP will become effective October 1, 2017.
+The TIP includes transportation projects programmed from FY 2018 through FY 2021.
+The FY 2018-2021 TIP is anticipated to become effective in July 2017.
 Many of the policies from the FY 2016-2019 TIP were carried forward to the FY 2018-2021 TIP; however, changes were made to reflect the current surface transportation bill, update the Policy Amendment and Administration Modification policies, and ensure the narrative portion of the TIP reflects the desires of the NFRMPO members.

 FY 2018-2021 TIP narrative and project tables as adopted: